Henry Stuart, Lord Darnley: Succession crisis

 There was a political dilemma in England arising from the dynastic ambition of the Lennoxes: Matthew Stewart, 4th Earl of Lennox, was third in line to the Scottish throne, and his wife Margaret Douglas, Countess of Lennox, was a niece of Henry VIII, making her a potential successor to the English throne if Elizabeth should die.
-As Roman Catholics, they posed a threat to English Protestants, Although Elizabeth was bright, witty, and well-educated for her position, as a female she had to prove herself.
+As Roman Catholics, they posed a threat to English Protestants.
+Although Elizabeth was bright, witty, and well-educated for her position, as a woman she had to prove herself.
 As she was a Protestant, many Roman Catholics would have liked to see the Catholic Mary, Queen of Scots, take the throne.
 They regarded Elizabeth as illegitimate, her parents' marriage not having been recognised by the Catholic Church.
-Darnley, as a male descended from Henry VII, was also a contender for the English throne.
-All of these interrelationships made for complex intrigues, spying, strategising and manoeuvering for power at the various courts.
+As a male descended from Henry VII, Darnley was also a contender for the English throne—these interrelationships made for complex intrigues, spying, strategising, and manoeuvering for power at the various courts.

-When Henry II of France died in July 1559, Lennox's brother John, 5th Sieur d'Aubigny, was elevated in the French court as kinsman of the new French queen, Mary, already Queen of Scots.
+When Henry II of France died in July 1559, Lennox's brother John, 5th Sieur d'Aubigny, was elevated in the French court as a relative of the new French queen, Mary, already Queen of Scots.
 Aubigny arranged for Darnley to be dispatched to the French court to congratulate Mary and Francis II of France on Francis's accession and seek restoration for Lennox.
-Mary did not restore Lennox to his Scottish earldom, but she did give 1,000 crowns to Darnley and invited him to her coronation.
-Lennox's plan was to appeal directly to the Queen of Scots via her ambassador, over the heads of Elizabeth and the Guise.
+Mary did not restore Lennox to his Scottish earldom.
+Still, she did give 1,000 crowns to Darnley and invited him to her coronation.
+Lennox planned to appeal directly to the Queen of Scots via her ambassador, over the heads of Elizabeth and the Guise.
 The mission of Lennox's agent, one Nesbit, appears to have been a desperate one; not only was Lennox willing to hand over Darnley and his brother Charles as hostages for his restoration, but he supplied pedigrees of Darnley, indicating his right to the inheritance of England and Scotland and the houses of Hamilton and Douglas.
 Aubigny was also later accused of supporting Mary's title to the throne of England and hinting that even his nephew had a stronger claim than Elizabeth.

-Lennox set Nesbit to watch Mary, Darnley and Darnley's tutor, John Elder.
+Lennox set Nesbit to watch Mary, Darnley, and Darnley's tutor, John Elder.
 In 1559 Nicholas Throckmorton, the English ambassador in Paris, warned Elizabeth that Elder was "as dangerous for the matters of England as any he knew."
-Lord Paget in March 1560 wrote of the 'well founded' fear that Catholics would raise Darnley to the throne on Elizabeth's death.
+Lord Paget in March 1560, wrote of the 'well founded' fear that Catholics would raise Darnley to the throne on Elizabeth's death.